tyconsulting/blog.tyang.github.io/_posts/2014-07-26-blog-gets-major-facelift.md

 ---
 I have kept the same theme on this WordPress blog since day 1.
 It has been 4 years and I started getting sick of it.
 Especially that picture of an old iPhone on the top of the page.
 I finally got around to update the theme today.

-I’ve also changed the site title to a more suitable one: “Tao Yang’s System <strong>Center</strong> Blog”.
+I’ve also changed the site title to a more suitable one: "Tao Yang’s System <strong>Center</strong> Blog".

 Special thanks to my wife – The background picture was taken by her using her Nikon D90 in Fiji few years ago.